bengler/pebbles-uid/README.md

       *:*$*
     ```

 Queries may not be made across multiple realms at one time.
-If realm is not
-specified in the path, then it is assumed that the application verifies realm
+If realm is not specified in the path, then it is assumed that the application verifies realm if necessary.
-if necessary.

-In the context of a species or a path, you may specify any number of labels and
-terminate with an asterisk, which means: zero or more labels follow.
+In the context of a species or a path, you may specify any number of labels and terminate with an asterisk, which means: zero or more labels follow.
 E.g.:

     ```
       post.*:tourism.europe.*
     ```

+NOTE: wildcard queries on genus is not yet supported.

 This will return things like: